Angles6230/Certification-Notes/CCNA Study.md

 	Uses MAC address table to organize traffic
 	Learns MAC in hardware using ASIC(Application Specific Integrated Circuits) Used in LAN
+	Microsegmentation - each host directly connected to switch is now its own collision domain Same broadcast domains as a bridge
 Routers
 	Layer 3 devices
 	Uses IP address table to transport traffic